API Reference

 Only a structure() method similar to the one from cattrs is required.

-New in version 23.1.0.
+Added in version 23.1.0.

-structure(value: Any, cls: Type[T]) T[source]#
+structure(value: Any, cls: type[T]) T[source]

 Convert value to an instance of cls and return it.